mike99mac/minimy-mike99mac/README.md

 - Internet music
 - NPR news

-Following are the vocabularies for the MPC skill
+Following are the vocabularies for the MPC skill:

 - Music library vocabulary
     ```